-The Long Island Music Hall of Fame is proud to announce its 2018 Music Educator of Note award recipient – Lynette Carr-Hicks from the Uniondale School District.
+The Long Island Music and Entertainment Hall of Fame is proud to announce its 2018 Music Educator of Note award recipient – Lynette Carr-Hicks from the Uniondale School District.
 The award will be presented at LIMHoF’s Seventh Induction Gala on Thursday, November 8 at The Space in Westbury.

 Lynnette Carr-Hicks was born and raised in Westbury, NY she has earned a B.S.
 Degree in Music Business and Vocal Performance from Berklee College of Music and completed a M.S.
 Degree in Music Education from C.W.
 Post, Long Island University.